akulim/10-must-buy-property-project/README.md

 # "10 Must-Buy Property in Melbourne, Australia" Project
-This repository includes the first project that I have done in the Data Science Foundational Workshop by DigiLABS Singapore x Code for ASIA.
+This repository includes the first project that I have done in the Data Science Foundational Workshop by <a href="https://www.sif.org.sg/Our-Work/Volunteer-Cooperation/E-volunteering-Programmes/DigiLABS">DigiLABS Singapore</a> x <a href="https://www.codefor.asia/">Code for Asia</a>.
 <br>
 The projects are all done in group, but it is modified in the representation and steps.